github/personal-website/README.md

 ### Install in your local development environment

+If you want to manage your website in a local web development environment, you'll be using [Ruby](https://jekyllrb.com/docs/installation/).

-Once you've found a home for your forked repository, [clone it](https://help.github.com/articles/cloning-a-repository/).
+Once you've found a home for your forked repository, **[clone it](https://help.github.com/articles/cloning-a-repository/)**.

 #### Install Jekyll